abreen/e22-labs/lab1/slides.md

 # The `ArrayBag` class

+Last time in lecture we introduced the `ArrayBag` class.
+Recall:

+- it's a *collection* (it's intended to store lots of objects)
+* there is no guaranteed *ordering* (items come out randomly)
+* duplicates are allowed
+* objects can be of any type

-Examine the fields and constructors of the `ArrayBag` class.
+We'll review the fields and constructors of the class.

-- `items` is of type `Object[]` which allows us to store references to any type of object
+* `Object[]` allows us to store references to any type of object (since `Object` is the ancestor of all classes)
-- the default constructor creates an underlying array of size 50
+* the default constructor creates an underlying array of size 50
-- the `ArrayBag(int maxSize)` constructor takes a value specifying the size
+* the `ArrayBag(int maxSize)` constructor takes a value specifying the size

 ---